 About IMAPS Data

 Currently, only the IMAPS-1 data is releaseable.
-IMAPS-2 is expected to become available some time in the near future.
+IMAPS-2 was expected to become available but the data was never archived at MAST.

 The original IMAPS data was stored as IDL unformatted data

 sets.
 The raw data

 was later converted to FITS format files by the staff members at the

 The FITS headers were extensively modified by Goddard LASP personnel,

 and the resulting raw image files are now available

 via the WEB or anonymous FTP at archive.stsci.edu

 IMAPS data sets are uniquely defined using the "Exposure Sequence Number".
 The first archived file is number 079 and the last image is number 721.
 The current naming convention is imaps1_0nnn.fits, where nnn is the exposure sequence number.
 The coadded files will use the naming convention imaps1_0nnn-0mmm.fits where nnn is the first coadded image and mmm is the last coadded image.
 (It is assumed that all intervening images are included in the coaddition.)